Sunspel: 21st century

+To this day, Sunspel still operates from its Long Eaton factory where it has been based since 1937.
+The factory employs approximately 50 people and it is where Sunspel handmakes its Classic T-shirts.
+The brand continues to be stocked in leading global retailers and has its own retail stores worldwide.

 Notable products

 T-shirts

 The earliest garments that Sunspel produced were tunics and undershirts, which were manufactured in their Nottingham factory at the height of the industrial revolution.
-They were amongst the very first T-shirts ever made.
+Made from Sea island cotton, they were among the very first T-shirts ever made.
+Sunspel manufactures T-shirts in its Long Eaton factory and uses extra-long staple Supima cotton from California, which can be traced to the farm it comes from.

 Boxer shorts

-Sunspel introduced the boxer short to the UK from the US in 1947.
+Sunspel introduced the boxer short to the UK from the US in 1947 after John Hill, the great-grandson of founder Thomas Hill, discovered the style on his honeymoon in the US.
+He modified the design in the process, adding a back panel, flattening the seams and using the highest quality cotton.

 In 1985, a Levis advertisement saw English model Nick Kamen wearing a pair of Sunspel boxer shorts.
 This advertisement is widely attributed as being the moment that brought this underwear style to mass popularity in the UK.

 Polo shirts

-In 2006, Sunspel designed a custom polo shirt for the James Bond film Casino Royale.
-The shirt was based on a classic 1950s Sunspel polo shirt, which was selected and updated by award winning stylist Lindy Hemming.
+In 2006, Sunspel designed a custom polo shirt for Daniel Craig in his debut performance as James Bond in Casino Royale.
+The shirt was based on a classic 1950s Sunspel polo shirt, which was selected and updated by award-winning stylist Lindy Hemming.
+The Riviera Polo Shirt is made from extra-long staple Supima cotton that can be traced to the Californian farm of origin.

-Recent developments

-After the change in control of the company in 2005, the new owners focused at first on building its brand on the internet.
-However, since 2010 a number of Sunspel stores have opened worldwide – at first in London, where eight stores had been opened by 2022, and more recently in Berlin and Tokyo.

-In August 2018, Sunspel announced the imminent opening of its first store in the United States, at 85 Mercer Street in New York’s SoHo district.

 Film and media exposure

 In 1985 Nick Kamen starred in a celebrated Levi's advertisement, in which he removed his jeans in a launderette, to reveal a pair of white Sunspel boxer shorts.

-In 2006 Daniel Craig wore a Sunspel Riviera polo shirt in his first James Bond film, Casino Royale.
+In 2006 Daniel Craig wore a Sunspel Riviera polo shirt and Riviera T-shirt in his first James Bond film, Casino Royale.

+Christian Bale wore Sunspel in The Dark Knight Rises.

+In 2013, the Rolling Stones wore Sunspel T-shirts on their world tour.

 In 2016, the television football pundit Gary Lineker undertook to present the season-opening edition of Match of the Day in his underpants if Leicester City became Premier League Champions.
 He performed his promise in a pair of Sunspel boxer shorts.